Berkeley DB: Origin

 Berkeley DB originated at the University of California, Berkeley as part of BSD, Berkeley's version of the Unix operating system.
 After 4.3BSD (1986), the BSD developers attempted to remove or replace all code originating in the original AT&T Unix from which BSD was derived.
-In doing so, they needed to rewrite the Unix database package.
+In doing so, they needed to rewrite the Unix dbm database package.
 Seltzer and Yigit created a new database, unencumbered by any AT&T patents: an on-disk hash table that outperformed the existing dbm libraries.
 Berkeley DB itself was first released in 1991 and later included with 4.4BSD.
 In 1996 Netscape requested that the authors of Berkeley DB improve and extend the library, then at version 1.86, to suit Netscape's requirements for an LDAP server and for use in the Netscape browser.
 That request led to the creation of Sleepycat Software.
 This company was acquired by Oracle Corporation in February 2006.

 Berkeley DB 1.x releases focused on managing key/value data storage and are referred to as "Data Store" (DS).
 The 2.x releases added a locking system enabling concurrent access to data.
 This is what is known as "Concurrent Data Store" (CDS).
 The 3.x releases added a logging system for transactions and recovery, called "Transactional Data Store" (TDS).
 The 4.x releases added the ability to replicate log records and create a distributed highly available single-master multi-replica database.
 This is called the "High Availability" (HA) feature set.
 Berkeley DB's evolution has sometimes led to minor API changes or log format changes, but very rarely have database formats changed.
 Berkeley DB HA supports online upgrades from one version to the next by maintaining the ability to read and apply the prior release's log records.

 Starting with the 6.0.21 (Oracle 12c) release, all Berkeley DB products are licensed under the GNU AGPL.
 Previously, Berkeley DB was redistributed under the 4-clause BSD license (before version 2.0), and the Sleepycat Public License, which is an OSI-approved open-source license as well as an FSF-approved free software license.
 The product ships with complete source code, build script, test suite, and documentation.
 The comprehensive feature along with the licensing terms have led to its use in a multitude of free and open-source software.
 Those who do not wish to abide by the terms of the GNU AGPL, or use an older version with the Sleepycat Public License, have the option of purchasing another proprietary license for redistribution from Oracle Corporation.
 This technique is called dual licensing.

 Berkeley DB includes compatibility interfaces for some historic Unix database libraries: dbm, ndbm and hsearch (a System V and POSIX library for creating in-memory hash tables).